ToHeinAC/corrective-local-rag-he/README.md

 ![](/static/img/studio_toggle.png)

-Now try a few queries like `What record did the Warriors have last year?` or `What is the current valuation of Google?` and see how the results differ!
+Now try a few queries like `What record did the Warriors have last year?` or `What do modern historians say about the fall of the Roman Empire?` and see how the results differ!

 ## Thank you!